Yovanna Ventura Flaunts Underboob In Sexy New Topless Pic

 “When I was young, my mom had me doing some baby modeling, but I didn’t really get into professional modeling until two years ago.
 I was extremely shy as a teenager.
 I loved performing and entertaining my family as a kid but in my teen years I became withdrawn because I was bullied starting in middle school.
 It’s taken me years to overcome my fears,” she explained.

-Yovanna also took to her page a couple of days ago to share another eye-catching snap, that time rocking a tan bikini top with a front-twist accent and a loose wraparound skirt that she tied by her right hip.
-There were also two dogs beside her, and she sat cross-legged on the ground.
+Yovanna took to her page a couple of days ago to share another eye-catching snap, that time rocking a tan bikini top with a front-twist accent and a loose wraparound skirt that she tied by her right hip.
+There were two dogs beside her, and she sat cross-legged on the ground.
 She wore her hair down in a middle part and smiled widely as she encouraged her fans with a short but sweet caption about the “universe.”